docker/docs/get-started/03_updating_app.md

 As a small feature request, we've been asked by the product team to change the "empty text" when we don't have any todo list items.
-They would like to transition it to the following:
+They would like to translate it to the following:

 > You have no todo items yet!
 Add one above!